-44 The literature on early childhood development in low-income countries suggests that returns to language competence are convex for the first language, because of the importance of being able to "read to learn" in at least one language (Abadzi 2006).
-The majority of public school students in AP are far behind grade-level competences in Telugu and math (Muralidharan and Zieleniak 2014), and cannot typically read fluently even in Telugu, which is an important reason for this is that the low-cost private schools in our sample typically copy the curriculum of elite private schools, which feature the three-language formula that is typical of the education that elites in India receive.45 Given the socially-aspirational nature of private school attendance (see Bajaj and Yardley 2011), the management of private schools we interviewed stated that it would be difficult for them to remain competitive if they did not follow the curriculum that was standard among elite private schools (even if this curriculum was not optimal for the learning of the typical student attending a low-cost private school).46
+40 The literature on early childhood development in low-income countries suggests that returns to language competence are convex for the first language, because of the importance of being able to "read to learn" in at least one language (Abadzi 2006).
+The majority of public school students in AP are far behind grade-level competences in Telugu and math (Muralidharan and Zieleniak 2014), and cannot typically read fluently even in Telugu, which is their native language (ASER 2013).
+Since the mean impact on Telugu scores of going to private schools was zero, it is likely that the absolute level of competence in any language is low for voucher winners.